 Create a Database

-CREATE DATABASE github_repos;
+CREATE DATABASE github;

 Query OK, 1 row affected (0.00 sec)

-mysql> USE github_repos;
+mysql> USE github;

 Database changed

-Creating a table
+Creating a Table

-Now it's getting good: we're going to create a table in our database: to do this, we're going to need to define our columns upfront, including the type of data each column can accept as well as the restrictions on that column.
+Now it's getting good.
+We're going to create a table in our database.
+To do this, we're going to need to define our columns upfront, including the type of data each column can accept as well as the restrictions on that column.
 I'm keeping it simple and storing values of text for now.

-Fruits of your labor
+Fruits of Your Labor

 Go ahead and check out what you've done: